JohnMarzulli/StratuxHud/readme.md

 The following order is suggested:

 1. Stratux
-2. AithreManager
+1. AithreManager
+1. DynonToHud
-3. TrafficManager
+1. TrafficManager
-4. StratuxHud
+1. StratuxHud
-5. HudConfig
+1. HudConfig

 The AithreManager has no external dependencies.

+The DynonToHud service has no external dependencies.

 The TrafficManager uses the Stratux ADS-B services and received.

-The StratuxHud depends on the AithreManager and the TrafficManager
+The StratuxHud depends on the AithreManager and the TrafficManager.
+It can optionally use DynonToHud.

 The HudConfig depends on the StratuxHud